 Product access: A subset of Printix’s employees have access to the products and to customer data via controlled interfaces.
 The intent of providing access to a subset of employees is to provide effective customer support, to troubleshoot potential problems, to detect and respond to security incidents and implement data security.
 Employees are granted access by role.
 Employee roles are reviewed at least once every six months.

-Employee compliance: All employees are required to conduct themselves in a manner consistent with company guidelines, non-disclosure requirements, business ethics, appropriate usage, and professional standards.
-Personnel are provided with security training.
+Employee compliance: All employees at Printix are required to conduct themselves in a manner consistent with company guidelines, non-disclosure requirements, business ethics, appropriate usage, and professional standards.
+Personnel are provided with security and awareness training.

 b) Transmission Control

 In-transit: Printix uses HTTPS encryption (also referred to as SSL or TLS) available on every one of its login interfaces and on every customer application hosted on the Printix products.
 Printix’s HTTPS implementation uses industry standard algorithms and certificates.

 At-rest: Printix stores user passwords following policies that follow industry standard practices for security.

 Logging: Printix designed its infrastructure to log extensive information about system behaviour, traffic received, system authentication, and other application requests.
 The logging system helps maintain a tidy system and is used for debugging, error handling and troubleshooting.